BkThompson-zz/ServiceMaster/README.md

 # ServiceMaster

-This is a responsive redesign website that displays Investor Relations for ServiceMaster.
+This is a responsive redesign website that displays Investor Relations for ServiceMaster Company.